 Being a small town, Grand Lake does not have a public transit system used by locals to get to and from work.

-The population of Grand Lake is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.04% of adults in Grand Lake have a bachelor's degree or even advanced degree.
+The citizens of Grand Lake are very well educated compared to the average community in the nation: 34.04% of adults in Grand Lake have a bachelor's degree or even advanced degree.

 The per capita income in Grand Lake in 2022 was $48,650, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
 This equates to an annual income of $194,600 for a family of four.
 However, Grand Lake contains both very wealthy and poor people as well.